 Janet smyth - Company secretary

 Janet Smyth has been credited on more than 600 hours of international television since 2000, working with leading producers of factual content as Head of Production.
 Responsible for programme finance and legal matters across several UK production companies, Janet enjoys bringing teams together and keeping the creative forces heading in the right direction.
 Working with Sports Allies to spread the message of equality in sport, and the wider positive consequences of achieving that purpose, is something that she finds both enjoyable and rewarding.

-Tom is a partner in law firm Solesbury Gay, specialising in sport and employment law.
+Tom is a lawyer at UK Athletics.
 He is also a double Olympian in rowing (Beijing 2008 and London 2012).
 Tom’s legal career started at Warwick University, where he studied for a law degree, graduating in 2002.
 He also has an MSc in Management Research from Oxford University.
 Tom started rowing at Warwick University and, as well as competing for Great Britain in two Olympic Games, has won the University Boat Race, a World Championship Bronze medal, numerous World Cup medals and Henley Regatta twice.